nomic-78/Edge-Enterprise/edgeenterprise/edge-ie-mode-site-discovery.md

 4. The first time you try to open the report, it will try to contact the server where it was created.
 When prompted to **Connect to Report Server**, click **No**.
 5. After the report opens, expand **Data Sources** and double-click **DataSource1**.
 6. In the **Data Source Properties** window, select **Use a connection embedded in my report** and then click the **Build...** button.
-7. In the **Connection Properties** window, select **Server Name** and enter the name of the Configuration Manager server.
+7. In the **Connection Properties** window, select **Select Connection type:** and choose Microsoft SQL Server, select **Server Name** and enter the name of the Configuration Manager server.
 Then, in **Select or enter a database name** select the name of the Configuration Manager database from the dropdown list.
 8. Click **OK** to close the **Connection Properties** window.
 9. Click **Test Connection** to test the connection.
 If the connection is successful, click **OK** to close the **Data Source Properties** window.
 10. Repeat Steps 5 through 9 for **Data Source 2**.